-In the 1980’s Florida Sportsman began to branch out to other media to better help Florida’s anglers enjoy their time on the water with a series of books, most notably Vic Dunaway’s all time best-selling book Bait Rigs & Tackle, which has sold over 500,000 copies over the course of five updates and more than three decades.
+In the 1980s Florida Sportsman began to branch out to other media to better help Florida’s anglers enjoy their time on the water with a series of books, most notably Vic Dunaway’s all time best-selling book Baits, Rigs & Tackle, which has sold over 500,000 copies over the course of five updates and more than three decades.

-In the 1990’s Florida Sportsman began the in-person live events with the Florida Sportsman Fishing and Boat Shows, which now are called Florida Sportsman Expos, making them shows where all outdoorsmen in the state can find seminars and products for them, ranging from offshore seminars to wading and flycasting demonstrations.
+In the 1990s Florida Sportsman began the in-person live events with the Florida Sportsman Fishing and Boat Shows, which now are called Florida Sportsman Expos, making them shows where all outdoorsmen in the state can find seminars and products for active pursuits ranging from offshore fishing to wading and flycasting.
 The first show in Miami in 1992 was built around raising money for the Save Our Sealife campaign to ban gill nets in state waters.
-The hands on demonstrations and buying opportunities have been the major draw for the events ever since.
+The hands-on demonstrations and buying opportunities have been the major draw for the events ever since.

 Florida Sportsman went worldwide, world wide web that is, in 1995.
 The initial website wasn’t as interactive as today’s site, but being able to post fishing reports as well as magazine features was a hit with online readers from the start.
 It actually led to the creation of one of the most active social media platforms in fishing history, and that was in 2000, when Mark Zuckerberg was only 16 and Facebook and Google were still years away.
 The Florida Sportsman Fishing Forum was a phenomena that transcended even outdoorsmen.
 People participated on the Forum, where two dozen volunteers kept things in check, in numbers that literally blew up the servers.

 In 1997 Florida Sportsman hit the air waves with six live radio shows around the state.
-The network had an immediate following in Jacksonville, still the flagship of the network, when FS was able to bring Capt Rick Ryals’ already existing show into the fold.
-Rick has continued to lead the network with several of the hosts still working every Saturday morning to bring Floridians live reports from the water.
-There’s nothing fresher than a live call telling the listeners about a weedline in 200-feet off the coast.
+The network had an immediate following in Jacksonville, still the flagship of the network, when FS was able to bring Capt.
+Rick Ryals’ already popular show into the fold.
+Ryals has continued to lead the network with several of the hosts still working every Saturday morning to bring Floridians live reports from the water.
+There’s nothing fresher than a live call telling the listeners about a weedline in 200 feet off the coast.